 If you’ve already invested in solar panels, or are thinking about it, you need to know that their maintenance is quite simple and doesn’t require any particular skills.
 Also, it’s not very time-consuming, although it’s necessary if you want your investment to function perfectly.

 Cleaning solar panels is pretty much the most important thing you need to do, especially in dry regions or in situations when panel tilt is minimal.
-You most definitely don’t want deposits of dust and other stuff to prevent you from enjoying the maximal benefits of your green and energy-efficient system.
+You most definitely don’t want deposits of dust and other debris to prevent you from enjoying the maximal benefits of your green and energy-efficient system.

 DIY Steps to Clean Solar Panels